Drew Lock just pulled off a feat not even Peyton Manning could claim.

 Broncos vs Chiefs odds

-To the surprise of no one, the various Colorado betting apps don’t think so.
+To the surprise of no one, the various CO sports betting apps don’t think so.

 They’re in agreement that Lock and Denver are huge underdogs to Patrick Mahomes and the Chiefs.

 Since this is 2020 and the year anything and everything happens, perhaps this losing streak to the AFC West divisional rivals will end Sunday.

 Fun fact for those betting on the Broncos: They’re 4-1 against the spread this season.
 Keep that in your back pocket as you contemplate your wagering strategy for the game.

 How the Broncos beat the Chiefs

 The most crucial aspect of Sunday’s game is to win the turnover battle.

 Denver finally did that in its win over New England.

 The Broncos defense needs to find a way to steal possessions from KC’s offense.

 Lock also can’t turn the ball over as he did late in the Patriots game.